How to build deal flow for venture capitalists

 Revisit referrals from executives you’ve passed on

 Automatically capturing all of your touchpoints (emails, calls, meetings, and summary notes) and setting automated reminders in an intelligent CRM platform can ensure you are always able to follow up with your important connections and ensure you are able to revisit a potential deal.
-This is critical for quality venture capital deal flow.
+This is critical for quality potential investment opportunities.

-Beyond that, even if that deal never goes through, it’s still possible to create a lasting connection with the executives of that company and open the door to others in their industry—and a growing list of opportunities.
+Beyond that, even if a deal doesn’t go through, it’s still possible to create a lasting connection with the executives of that company and open the door to others in their industry—and a growing list of opportunities.

 Search in new regions

 One of the most effective means of increasing deal flow and investment performance is to diversify your network and investment pipeline geographically.
-Although the best performing VC funds are based in major technology centers—Silicon Valley, Boston, New York, and increasingly, Miami—the success of these funds comes from outsized performance across the country and around the world.
+Although the best performing venture capital firms are based in major technology centers—Silicon Valley, Boston, New York, and increasingly, Miami—the success of theie funds comes from outsized performance across the country and around the world.

 A lot of investors have a tendency to source deals and invest in companies based in their backyards.
 According to data from Crunchbase, the tendency to invest “close to home” is apparent among investors specializing in all deal stages, though it is especially pronounced among earlier-stage investors.
 By consolidating and evaluating your network in a single system, you can easily review your deals by region and work to diversify your portfolio.